PazAT/Support-Deck-Builder/README.txt

 	V. Output

-This program will produce output files to four locations: 1) directory "Output"; 2) directory "Unique Profiles"; 3) directory "Character Profiles"; and 4) "Exact Profiles", a subdirectory of "Character Profiles".
+This program will produce output files to four locations: 1) directory "Output"; 2) directory "UniqueProfiles"; 3) directory "CharacterProfiles"; and 4) "ExactProfiles", a subdirectory of "CharacterProfiles".

-"Output" contains the solutions found by the program during its combination searches "Unique Profiles" contains information about affiliation distributions of the current set of character cards "Character Profiles" contains the names of Character Cards that possess at least a user specified given set of affiliations "Character Profiles\Exact Profiles" contains the names, rarity, and cost of Character Cards which possess the exact specified set of affiliations
+"Output" contains the solutions found by the program during its combination searches "UniqueProfiles" contains information about affiliation distributions of the current set of character cards "CharacterProfiles" contains the names of Character Cards that possess at least a user specified given set of affiliations "CharacterProfiles\ExactProfiles" contains the names, rarity, and cost of Character Cards which possess the exact specified set of affiliations

 	V.i Support Output